CSEANZ/Sesame/README.md

 There are a number of different authentication flows that are possible using OAuth (which OpenId Connect uses).
 The two flows supported by Sesame are "Authorization Code" and "Implicit".

 ##### Authorization Code Flow
 This flow type is the most secure and support in ASP.NET Core sites amongst other things.
-During this flow two the client browser never has the possibility to see the token, thus the token is always kept safe.
+During this flow the client browser never has the possibility to see the token, thus the token is always kept safe.

 ##### Implicit Flow
 In this flow type an id_token is returned to the client and it may be intercepted / traded for an authentication token by the client.
 This flow type can be dangerous if you do not trust the client with powerful tokens.
 In Sesame, the tokens are only used by the calling site, so there is no danger if the tokens are intercepted by the caller.